joe-ingram-logo-new-horizontal

 The upcoming judicial hearing represents a crucial turning point for Alabama’s medical cannabis program.
 If successful, it will complete the final piece of the regulatory puzzle that has prevented patients from accessing legal medical cannabis.
 The outcome of this hearing will determine whether Alabama joins the growing number of states providing legal medical cannabis access to qualifying patients, or whether the program will face continued delays and legal challenges.
 The stakes are particularly high for Alabama patients with qualifying conditions who have been waiting years for legal access to medical cannabis.
 The resolution of the dispensary licensing issue will either open the door to treatment options that have been available in other states for years or extend the frustrating wait that has characterized Alabama’s medical cannabis program since its inception.

-If you have a Federal Criminal case, a State Criminal case, a Municipal Case or a Family Law case, contact Joe Ingram or Joe Joe Ingram Law, LLC at 205-335-2640.
+If you have a Federal Criminal case, a State Criminal case, a Municipal Case or a Divorce Law case, contact Joe Ingram or Joe Joe Ingram Law, LLC at 205-335-2640.
 Get Relief * Get Results.